kimatron/divelog/README.md

 ## Deployment to Heroku

 1. Navigate to [https://heroku.com/](https://heroku.com/) and open dashboard.
 Then click the button "New" and select "Create new app" button.

-2. Enter app name, chose region, and click on "Create app" button
+2. Enter app name, choose region, and click on "Create app" button

-3. The next step was to go to "Deploy" tab and then to "Deployment method" section to authorize and connect your GitHub account.
+3. The next step is to go to "Deploy" tab and then to "Deployment method" section to authorize and connect your GitHub account.

-4. Upon succesfull connection select main branch from repository.
+4. Upon successful connection, select main branch from repository.

 5. Then go to "Settings" tab.

 6. Next go to "Buildpacks" section.
 Add python and nodejs buildpacks.
 Order here is very important.

-7. Next go to "Config Vars" section and add KEY "CREDS" - that maches your token name defined in python constant in [api/google_sheets_api.py] with value of your credentials token (copy all and paste).
+7. Next go to "Config Vars" section and add KEY "CREDS" - that matches your token name defined in python constant in [api/google_sheets_api.py] with value of your credentials token (copy all and paste).

-8. Add key "PORT" with value "8080" and save changes.
+8. Add key "PORT" with value "8000" and save changes.

-6. Go back to "Deploy" tab (I and decided to use automatic deploys), however manual mode is also available to deploy chosen branch.
+6. Go back to "Deploy" tab.
+I initially used manually deploy, but you can also use automatic deploy.
+I had this set up, but I found it wasn't deploying the updated latest push for some reason.
+Maybe I'm just too impatient!

 7. The link to my deployed app was shown on screen: https://dive-log-9f66ea37cc55.herokuapp.com//